gjhhust/XS-VID/README.md

 # XS-VID benchmark
-To access the XS-VID benchmark go to https://gjhhust.github.io/XS-VID/
+To access the XS-VID benchmark go to https://gjhhust.github.io/XS-VID/ We will soon be releasing XS-VIDv2, incorporating many new videos and scenarios, significantly expanding our dataset!
+Please stay tuned!

 # use eval tool
 1. clone main branch file, include "eval_tool.py"、"cocoeval.py"、"mask.py"